MarShawn Lloyd (RB, Green Bay Packers) — 2026 fantasy outlook, updated Jul 3, 2026.

 The Muffed Take

-ADP #208Muffed: WATCHLIST
+WATCHLIST

-the only defensible call on RB64 at pick 212 with zero production and a durability record that's all downside.
-If the burst that made him a third-round pick finally survives a padded camp, there's contingent value behind Jacobs at a last-round price; if the soft-tissue pattern repeats a third straight year, it's a roster spot you'll want back by September.
+if the soft-tissue pattern repeats a third straight year, it's a roster spot you'll want back by September.
 Availability was always the only question.

-2026 PreviewJul 3, 2026
+• 2026 PreviewJul 3, 2026

 MarShawn Lloyd 2026 Season Preview — what repeats, what doesn't

-Your episode · 0:00
+Your episode · 3:23

 Show notes & transcript

 MarShawn Lloyd has carried an NFL football a handful of times.
-He was drafted in the third round two years ago, and pick two-twelve, running back sixty-four, is the market betting on the tape from South Carolina — because there is barely any tape from Green Bay to bet on.
+He was drafted in the third round two years ago, and pick two-12, running back 64, is the market betting on the tape from South Carolina — because there is barely any tape from Green Bay to bet on.
 This episode is about a talent nobody doubts and a body that has never let anyone see it.

 There is no fantasy production to read, and we will not manufacture one from a handful of carries.
 The story is the injury ledger: a hamstring in his rookie preseason, then an ankle, then a groin the following summer, then another hamstring, then a calf while rehabbing that — a cascade of soft-tissue setbacks that cost him almost the entirety of two seasons.
-He has missed something on the order of thirty straight regular-season games.
+He has missed something on the order of 30 straight regular-season games.
 We do not rank a career that adds up to a few snaps; we assess the one thing that changed this spring.

 The career file is a scouting report, not a stat line: a compact, explosive back Green Bay valued highly enough to spend a third-round pick on, with two years of rookie-contract control still attached and, until now, no chance to use it.
 The traits scouts wrote up — contact balance, a real second gear in the open field — are the reason the pick was spent; none of it has been stress-tested against NFL defenders for more than a series at a time, and a scouting grade is not a stat line.